 NARHA NEZIUS, M.Ed

 Born in Haiti, Narha immigrated to the United States in 1993.
 After graduated from a private high school in Florida, she attended Bethune–Cookman University, a private historically black university in Daytona Beach, Florida.
 Narha transferred to Rutgers University in New Jersey where she earned a bachelor’s in business management & in French Studies.
+In 2009, with the desire to further sharpen her skills and knowledge in the field of Education and to position herself for Administrative opportunities & advancement, Narha earned a Master's Degree in Education Leadership with a concentration in School Business Administration from Thomas Edison University in New Jersey.
+Narha is currently Doctoral Candidacy a Doctoral Degree Candidate in Educational Leadership & Technology at Liberty University, Lynchburg, Virginia

 In 2001, Narha was certified as a New Jersey State Educator.
 Soon thereafter, she started a career in Education as a Foreign Language educator.
 She has always been a proud member of New Jersey Education Association (NJEA), Foreign Language Educator of New Jersey (FLENJ).